 "The real deal!"
 Rock Society

-Matthew Preston, a flourishing musician in the art of classical music, is currently studying composition at Leeds College of Music under direction of Dr. David Fligg.
+Matthew Preston (BA), a flourishing musician in the art of classical music, has recently completed his studies at Leeds College of Music, graduating with a first class honours in Classical Composition.
 He started playing piano at the age of eleven and passed his Grade Five Theory and Grade Eight Practical (ABRSM) exams within the next five years.
 Matthew’s interests would include analysis in Russian music from the late 19th to early 20th century, particularly in the works of Rachmaninoff, Prokofiev and Stravinsky.
-As part of his composition course he has organised a portfolio of arrangements for piano duet, (four hands and two pianos) including the first movements of Antonin Dvořák’s Serenade for Wind Instruments, Béla Bartóks String Quartet No.4 and Michael Tippett’s Concerto for Double String Orchestra.
+As part of his composition course at LCoM he organised a portfolio of arrangements for piano duet, (four hands and two pianos) including the first movements of Antonin Dvořák’s Serenade for Wind Instruments, Béla Bartók’s String Quartet No.4 and Michael Tippett’s Concerto for Double String Orchestra.

 Lots more to come - keep checking back with us